ddev/ddev/docs/content/users/install/shell-completion.md

     On Debian and Yum based systems, using `apt install ddev` you should find that `bash`, `zsh`, and `fish` completions are automatically installed.

-    Manual installation is easy though, the completion script is exactly the same, it’s just that you have to download and install it yourself.
+    Manual installation is easy though, the completion script is exactly the same, but you have to download and install it yourself.
 Each system may have a slightly different technique, and you’ll need to figure it out.
 On Debian/Ubuntu, manually install like this:

     1. Download the completion files and extract them with
         ```bash